linuss/django101/README.md

 </div>
 {% endfor %}
 ```

+One thing that's new here is in the `{{comment.date_time | timesince}}` blob.
+The thing behind the pipe ('|') is called a filter. `timesince` is a Django built-in filter that converts a date and time to the amount of time that has passed since this date and time.

 As you might have guessed, we'll now need to add the `add_comment` view.
 Open `social/views.py` and add: